DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 This change removed the need for etcd because we no longer needed to exchange state between the virtual machines.
 It also removed the need for Fleet because a named container was allowed to exist on all the virtual machines in the cluster at any given time.

 In the new model, when a request comes in, the load balancer decides to send it to a particular virtual machine.
 The virtual machine considers that request in complete isolation from the other VMs in the cluster.
-If the VM needs a container, it provisions it on demand.
+If the VM needs a container, it picks a new container from a pool of pre-created, unassigned containers on that VM.

 At this point the only component of Core OS still in use was Docker.
 So, we dropped down to vanilla Ubuntu.
 The process of simplification was a metamorphosis of the stack that resulted in considerable improvements in stability.